Son1c-sound/Shipfast-Native/README.md

-# Welcome to jack's Expo React Native free boilerplate 👋
+# Welcome to ShipFast Native 🚀

-This is an [Expo](https://expo.dev) template project with Superwall libraries ready to use and a simple onboarding sequence for first time users.
+This is an [Expo](https://expo.dev) template project with Clerk Authentication & superwall libraries ready to use and a simple onboarding sequence for first time users.

-This free boilerplate is sponsored by [post bridge](https://post-bridge.com) - a super simple and affordable social media scheduling tool for small teams and founders.
+This free boilerplate is sponsored by [Whisperin]([https://post-bridge.com](https://apps.apple.com/us/app/whisperin-speech-to-post/id6741297358)) - a text to post optimizer mobile application.

 ## Get started